GVindio/EKS_VPC_GRUNT_MULTI_MGMT/README.md

-This Repo will create a VPC and EKS with Node-Group infrasture with the use of Terraform and Terragrunt to be able to deploy on Developement, Staging and Production enviroment.
+This Repo will create a VPC and EKS with Node-Group infrasture with the use of Terraform and Terragrunt to be able to deploy on Developement, Staging and Production enviroments.